Graduating from American River College

 All summer and fall degree recipients and spring degree candidates are invited to participate in an annual graduation ceremony, known as commencement, held at the end of each spring semester in May.

-There are two types of certificates: Certificate of Achievement (with unit requirements of 18 or more) and Department Certificate (with unit requirements of less than 18 units).
+There are two types of certificates: Certificate of Achievement (with unit requirements of 18 or more) and Departmental Certificate (with unit requirements of less than 18 units).
 Depending on the program you select, training may take six months to two years.

 Students may further their education by pursuing an associate degree or fulfilling university transfer requirements.
 After you complete the required courses, you can file a petition for certification online or meet with a counselor to file a petition in person.